-- 1 our revenues, cash flows and profitability may decline substantially, which could also indirectly impact expected production by reducing the amount of funds available to engage in exploration, drilling and production; - third parties' confidence in our commercial or financial ability to explore and produce crude oil and natural gas could erode, which could impact our ability to execute on our business strategy; - D we may have a limited ability to offset low crude oil prices through derivative instruments when our existing derivative instrument expire in June 2020; - Our suppliers, hedge counterparties, vendors and service providers could renegotiate the terms of our arrangements, terminate their relationship with us or require financial assurances from us: - We may experience disruption to our supply chain for materials essential to our business, including restrictions on importing and exporting products; - We may receive notices from customers, suppliers and other third parties arguing that their non-performance under our contracts with them is permitted as a result of force majeure or other reasons; - We may experience a need to preserve liquidity, including our resulting plan to reduce or eliminate discretionary capital expenditures for the remainder of 2020; - We may face cybersecurity issues, as digital technologies may become more vulnerable and experience a higher rate of cyberattacks in the current environment of remote connectivity; - We may face litigation risk and possible loss contingencies related to COVID-19 and its impact, including with respect to commercial contracts, employee matters and insurance arrangements; - We may be required to implement reductions of our workforce to adjust to market conditions, including severance payments, retention issues, and we may face an inability to hire employees when market conditions improve; - 2 we may incur additional asset impairments; - We may experience infections and quarantining of our employees and other third parties in areas in which we operate; - We have faced and may continue to face logistical challenges, including those resulting from border closures and travel restrictions, including the possibility that our ability to continue production may be interrupted, limited or curtailed if workers and/or materials are unable to reach our offshore platforms and FPSO charter vessel or our counterparties are unable to lift crude oil from our FPSO charter vessel;

-- We may be subject to actions undertaken by national, regional and local governments and health officials to contain the virus or treat its effects, including travel restrictions and temporary closures of our facilities, that could result in operations and supply chains being interrupted, slowed, or rendered inoperable; and - we may experience a structural shift in the global economy and its demand for crude oil and natural gas as a result of changes in the way people work, travel and interact, or in connection with a global recession or depression.
+- we may experience disruption to our supply chain for materials essential to our business, including restrictions on importing and exporting products; - we may receive notices from customers, suppliers and other third parties arguing that their non-performance under our contracts with them is permitted as a result of force majeure or other reasons; - we may face cybersecurity issues, as digital technologies may become more vulnerable and experience a higher rate of cyberattacks in the current environment of remote connectivity; - we may face litigation risk and possible loss contingencies related to COVID-19 and its impact, including with respect to commercial contracts, employee matters and insurance arrangements; - we may be required to implement reductions of our workforce to adjust to market conditions, including severance payments, retention issues, and we may face an inability to hire employees when market conditions improve; - we may incur additional asset impairments; - we may experience infections and quarantining of our employees and other third parties in areas in which we operate; - we have faced and may continue to face logistical challenges, including those resulting from border closures and travel restrictions, as well as the possibility that our ability to continue production may be interrupted, limited or curtailed if workers and/or materials are unable to reach our offshore platforms and FPSO charter vessel or our counterparties are unable to lift crude oil from our FPSO charter vessel; - we may be subject to actions undertaken by national, regional and local governments and health officials to contain the virus or treat its effects, including travel restrictions and temporary closures of our facilities, that could result in operations and supply chains being interrupted, slowed, or rendered inoperable; and - we may experience a structural shift in the global economy and its demand for crude oil and natural gas as a result of changes in the way people work, travel and interact, or in connection with a global recession or depression.

-Given the dynamic nature of these events, we cannot reasonably estimate the period of time that the COVID-19 pandemic and related market conditions will persist, the full extent of the impact they will have on our business, financial condition, results of operations or cash flows or the pace or extent of any subsequent recovery.
-We anticipate that 2020 will be a challenging year for the crude oil and natural gas industry and that we may experience a material decline in our results of operations throughout the remainder of the year if these challenges persist.
-For more information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Current Developments - Impact on Operations of COVID-19 Pandemic and the Current Crude Oil Pricing Environment"
+We cannot reasonably estimate the period of time that the COVID-19 pandemic and related market conditions will persist, the full extent of the impact they will have on our business, results of operations, cash flows, financial condition and liquidity, or the pace or extent of any subsequent recovery.
+For more information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Recent Developments - Impact on Operations of COVID-19 Pandemic and the Current Crude Oil Pricing Environment".